 The term transgender can mean different things to different people.
-There are a number of other labels individuals who are transgender use to describe their gender.
+There are a number of other labels transgender people use to describe their gender.

-This can be confusing at first, particularly if you or someone you know think they might be transgender.
+This can be confusing at first, particularly if you or someone you know are questioning or exploring your gender.

-For example, a person who was assigned a female sex at birth and has a male sense of self could be categorized as transgender.
+For example, a person who was assigned female at birth and has a masculine sense of self could be categorized as transgender.

-A person who was assigned male at birth and has a female sense of self could also be categorized as transgender.
+A person who was assigned male at birth and has a feminine sense of self could also be categorized as transgender.

-The word transgender can also be used in conjunction with other labels to indicate the gender or sex someone knows themselves to be.
+The word transgender can also be used in conjunction with other labels to indicate the gender someone knows themselves to be.

-For example, someone can identify as a transgender man, a transgender woman, or a transgender nonbinary person.
+For example: a transgender man, transgender woman, or a transgender nonbinary person.

-Nonbinary is an umbrella term that describes those who have a gender that can’t be exclusively categorized as male or female.
+Nonbinary is an umbrella term that describes those who have a gender that can’t be exclusively categorized as man or woman.

-As a rule of thumb, the term transgender provides information about the extent to which someone identifies with the sex they were assigned at birth.
+As a rule of thumb, the term transgender provides information about the extent to which someone identifies with the sex and gender they were assigned at birth.

 The following word often communicates important information about the way someone experiences and understands gender, as well as how they might want to be referred to.

-Historically and medically, the term transsexual was used to indicate a difference between one’s gender identity (their internal experience of gender) and sex assigned at birth (male, female, or intersex).
+Historically and medically, the term transsexual was used to indicate a difference between one’s internal sense of gender and what was assigned at birth.

-More specifically, the term is often (though not always) used to communicate that one’s experience of gender involves medical changes, such as hormones or surgery, that help alter their anatomy and appearance to more closely align with their gender identity.
+More specifically, the term is often used to communicate that one’s experience of gender involves medical changes, such as hormones or surgery, that help alter their anatomy and appearance to more closely align with their gender identity.

 Similar to the word transgender, the meaning of the word transsexual can vary from person to person, culture to culture, and across history.

 It’s important to remember that the term transsexual doesn’t include or reflect the experience of many who are a part of the transgender community.
-Therefore, it shouldn’t be used to refer to someone — unless they specifically assert that preference.
+It shouldn’t be used to refer to someone unless they specifically assert that preference.